SowmiyaVS31/RAG_Chatbot_OpenAI_LangChain_Streamlit/README.md

 **1. Validation Success**
 ![Initial App Screen](images/Validation_Success.png)
-*The app prompts for an OpenAI API key and PDF upload.
-No file or key has been provided yet.*
+*The user has entered a valid OpenAI API key and successfully uploaded a PDF.
+The app confirms that the PDF has been processed and the RAG chain is ready for interaction.*

 **2. Chat Output**
 ![PDF Uploaded, Awaiting API Key](images/Output.png)